Henri Bertini: Life

 He was unsurpassed as a teacher, giving his lessons with scrupulous care and the keenest interest in his pupils' progress.
 After he had given up teaching, a number of his pupils continued with me, and I recognized the soundness of the principles drawn from his instruction.

 It is above all in the special class of studies and caprices, that Bertini's immense popularity is founded.
 It is here that he occupied a unique position and opened the path over which the next generation of composers was to rush after him.
 In each of his numerous collections of studies, embracing every degree of difficulty, he has insistently given to every piece, easy or difficult, brief or extended, a character of salient melody.
 The technical problem to be overcome presents itself as a song; even where the study is devoted to the problem of velocity the general contour falls into a melodic curve, and this is the first and transcendent cause of the universal success of these pieces, which are, furthermore, natural in respect to rhythm and carefully thought out harmonically.

 Robert Schumann, in a review of one of Bertini's piano trios in the Gesammelte Schriften, comments that Bertini writes easily flowing harmony but that the movements are too long.
 He continues: "With the best will in the world, we find it difficult to be angry with Bertini, yet he drives us to distraction with his perfumed Parisian phrases; all his music is as smooth as silk and satin."
-German sentimentality has never appreciated French elegance.

-Bertini is best remembered today for his piano method Le Rudiment du pianiste, and his 20 books of approximately 500 studies.
+Bertini is best remembered today for his piano method Le Rudiment du pianiste, and his approximately 500 studies published in 20 books.